 - Stir the sfouf one more time and pour evenly into the baking tray

-- Remove from oven and leave to cool down
+- Remove from oven and leave to cool down for 15 minutes

 - Cut the sfouf into small diamond shaped pieces and serve cold with mint tea